AurorA1610/cart-localstorage-bottles-reactjs-2024/README.md

 # Bottle Shop with React.js

-This project is a simple React.js application that simulates a bottle shop with fake data (of course).
+This project is a simple React.js application that simulates a bottle shop with fake data.

 ## Live Site